-- Locate Printers automatically-ZebraNet Bridge searches on parameters such as IP address, subnet, printer model, printer status, and many other user-defined characteristics. - Remote Configuration-Manage all your Zebra label printers throughout the enterprise without having to travel to remote sites or physically handle any printers.
-Any Zebra printer connected to the enterprise network can be accessed from the ZebraNet Bridge interface and configured remotely through an easyto-use graphical user interface. - Printer Alerts, Status, Heartbeat Monitoring, and Event Notification-ZebraNet Bridge lets you configure multiple event alerts per device with different alerts directed to different people.
+Locate printers automatically ZebraNet Bridge searches on parameters such as IP address, subnet, printer model, printer status, and many other user-defined characteristics.
+Remote configuration Manage all your Zebra label printers throughout the enterprise without having to travel to remote sites or physically handle any printers.
+Any Zebra printer connected to the enterprise network can be accessed from the ZebraNet Bridge interface and configured remotely through an easy-to-use graphical user interface.
+Printer alerts, status, heartbeat monitoring, and event notification ZebraNet Bridge lets you configure multiple event alerts per device with different alerts directed to different people.
 Receive alerts and notifications by e-mail, cell phone/pager, or through the ZebraNet Bridge Events tab.
-View alerts by printer or group, and filter by date/time, severity, or trigger. - Configure and Copy Printer Profiles-Copy and paste settings from one printer to another or broadcast them to an entire group.
+View alerts by printer or group, and filter by date/time, severity, or trigger.
+Configure and copy printer profiles Copy and paste settings from one printer to another or broadcast them to an entire group.
 ZebraNet Bridge allows you to copy printer settings, printer-resident files (formats, fonts, and graphics), and alerts with a click of the mouse.
-Create printer profiles-virtual "golden printers"-with desired settings, objects, and alerts, and clone or broadcast them as if they were real printers, providing extensive savings in setup time.
-Printer profiles are also an excellent way to back up a printer's configuration for crisis recovery.
+Create printer profiles with desired settings, objects, and alerts, and clone or broadcast them as if they were real printers, providing considerable savings in setup time.
+Printer profiles are an excellent way to back up a printer's configuration for crisis recovery.

-Printer Network Configuration Status Label
+Printer Network Configuration Label